 3. TAKING LESSONS IN A PROFESSIONAL TEACHING ENVIRONMENT

 A music school provides an environment focused on music education where students take lessons with professionally trained instructors.
 There should be more than one instructor for each instrument so parents can choose a teacher that fits their child’s personality and learning style.
 The instructor should teach the fundamentals and be sure that the child is introduced to many styles of music.
 A child’s experience should include special enrichment programs that build discipline and confidence.
 Students should be recognized when they obtain their goals by receiving certificates and awards.

 Students in a school environment are motivated by hearing peers who are at different levels and by being exposed to a variety of musical instruments.
 An opportunity to learn in small bands or ensembles is also beneficial and fun.
 Performance in a group teaches kids to work together toward a goal.
-A music school should offer option, low pressure recital programs so that students can demonstrate their growing talents to family and friends.
-An inviting, professional designed and soundproof facility is important also.
-Finally, parents should be kept informed about their child’s progress through frequent communications from the teacher.
+A music school should offer option, low-pressure recital programs so that students can demonstrate their growing talents to family and friends.
+An inviting, professionally designed, and the soundproof facility is important also.
+Finally, parents should be kept informed about their child’s progress through frequent communication with the teacher.

 4. MAKING PRACTICING EASIER

 Improving music takes practice.
 Parents sometimes have difficulty getting their children to practice every day.
 An experienced and talented teacher can encourage regular practice through a number of means that will prevent it from becoming tedious for the student.
 Here are some tips that a parent can use to help make practicing easier:

 - Time – Set the same time every day to practice so that it becomes part of a routine or habit.
 This works particularly well for children.
 Generally the earlier in the day the practicing can occur, the less reminding will be needed by the parent.